lritter79/TSLogger/README.md

 ## License

 This package is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the .LICENSE file for details.